-How do you know if your parent has Alzheimer’s disease (AD) or dementia?
-If dad continually forgets where he puts his keys, or mom seems to get easily confused these days, does it mean they have a progressive neurodegerative disease?
+How do you know if an aging loved one has Alzheimer’s disease (AD) or another form of dementia?
+If Dad continually forgets where he puts his keys or Mom seems to get easily confused these days, does it mean they have a progressive neurodegenerative disease?
 Not necessarily.
-Only a doctor can diagnose the condition.
-Every person experiences different symptoms with different severities, but there are some main warning signs you can look for.
+Every person experiences different symptoms with different severities, but there are some basic warning signs you can look for.

 Early Indicators of Alzheimer’s Disease and Dementia

 - Forgetfulness and Short-Term Memory Loss

 The most common symptom of most types of dementia is memory loss.
 However, just because Dad cannot remember where he put his shoes or calls the grandkids by the wrong names does not mean he has Alzheimer’s.
 We all forget the details of a conversation from time to time, but the early effects of this disease can cause a person to forget entire conversations that took place only moments ago.
 AD usually affects short-term memory first, meaning a person forgets information that they recently learned.
 Sufferers have trouble remembering important dates and events and often ask for the same information repeatedly.
 They may even lose the ability to recognize their family members.

 Getting confused about times and places is a common indicator.
 Difficulty concentrating can make normal activities take much longer than they used to.
 Individuals may forget where they are or how they got there, or they may get lost trying to navigate to familiar places.
 They might have difficulty differentiating between events that happened in the past, those that will be occurring in the future, or things that are taking place in the present.
 They can lose track of the seasons and the general passage of time, causing them to show up for appointments or social plans at the wrong time or not at all.